Challenge (1984 film): Plot

-When Ram Mohan Rao tries to shoot Gandhi, Gandhi saves himself with the suitcase in his hand, which has all the cash in it.
-He throws away all the money, during which the letter given by Lakshmi to him falls down at the feet of Harika, he explains to Ram Mohan Rao that there is nothing impossible for a man who has self-confidence and there are few things in this world that money can't buy, like love and self-confidence.
-Gandhi says that Ram Mohan Rao is so arrogant that when they agreed to the challenge he did not consider his daughter's opinion before agreeing to get his daughter married to Gandhi if Gandhi succeeds.
-Ram Mohan Rao didn't even mention what Gandhi must give or do if Gandhi fails in the challenge.
-Meanwhile, Harika reads the letter (which has good wishes to Gandhi from Lakshmi for him to succeed in every matter of his life and expressing her love for him) and hands over it to Gandhi, before he leaves.
+When Ram Mohan Rao tries to shoot Gandhi, he saves himself with the suitcase in his hand, which has all the cash in it.
+He throws away all the money, during which the letter given by Lakshmi to him falls down at the feet of Harika.
+He explains that he accepted the challenge just to show Ram Mohan Rao that there is nothing impossible for a man who has self-confidence.
+He confesses that he has realised from lakshmi's letter there are few things in this world that money can't buy, like love and peace.
+Further he accuses Ram Mohan Rao of being so arrogant that when they agreed to the challenge he did not consider his daughter's opinion on marriage before pawning her off in the bet and that Ram Mohan Rao didn't even mention what Gandhi must give or do if Gandhi fails in the challenge.
+Meanwhile, Harika reads the letter and hands over it to Gandhi and advices him to not miss her before she leaves.
 Gandhi returns to Lakshmi and marries her.